 Don’t leave your entourage hanging

 Now, it’s not 100% necessary to book shuttles for your guests or even your wedding party, but it is a nice gesture (and will ensure that everyone arrives at your wedding on time).
-Whatever you choose to do, you’ll want to make it clear to all of your guests whether or not you will be providing transportation or whether they’ll have to arrange it for themselves.
+Whatever you choose to do, you’ll want to make it clear to all of your guests whether or not you will be providing wedding day transportation or whether they’ll have to arrange it for themselves.
 We suggest adding the info to your wedding website’s FAQ page and telling your inner circle in person or on the phone.

 Don’t forget to stock your vehicle

 Even if the drive isn’t long, you’ll want to make it special.
 Think of your ride as the party before the party and plan accordingly.
-A pump-up playlist, bottle of champagne (if it’s allowed) and some snacks for the road are just a few of the essentials you’ll need.
+A pump-up playlist, a bottle of champagne (if it’s allowed) and some snacks for the road are just a few of the essentials you’ll need.